 As a guide, children who were in P7 year in the 2009/2010 school year will be the first year to take the new qualifications.

-Currently Scotland does not assess primary and secondary students in Key Stages (and there are no SATs).
-Assessments include a standardised exam given for each subject a child will study, set out by the 5-14 curriculum (within the Curriculum for Excellence).
+Currently Scotland does not formally assess primary and secondary students in Key Stages (and there are no SATs).
+Assessments include a standardised exam given for each subject a child will study, set out by the 5-14 curriculum (within the Curriculum for Excellence), and InCAS tests.
 But it’s up to the teacher to decide when the student will sit the exam, and assessments aren’t decided solely on exam results.
 The exams are used for teachers to confirm their own judgment of how a student is performing.

 However Scotland's First Minister announced in August 2015 that new national, standardised assessments are to be introduced for pupils in P1, P4 and P7, as well as for youngsters in the third year of secondary school.
 The new assessments will start in 2017 after being piloted in 2016 and will focus on literacy and numeracy.

 There are five defined levels within the Scottish educational system.
 Each is reached based on the teacher’s assessment of a student’s abilities and readiness to progress, but general year guidelines are as follows: